nuls-io/nuls-v1/README.md

 ### Branch Description
 mainnet: main network wallet code
 testnet : test network wallet code
-master : main branch, the latest version available
-develop : branch in development
+master : main branch, the latest version available,Can be used for technical research. develop : branch in development
 Others : other branches are designed according to gitflow